kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 <img src={StandardRAGPreprocessing} width="600"/>
 </div>

-**First a note on vector indices:** A vector index is an index that indexes a set of d-dimensional vectors and given a query vector w can answer several queries:
+**First a note on vector indices:** A vector index is one that indexes a set of d-dimensional vectors and given a query vector w can answer several queries:
 (i) *pure search*: does w exist in the index?; (ii) *k nearest neighbors*: return the k vectors closest to w; or (iii) *range queries*: return vectors that are within